nigelhorne/ged2site/README.md

 Convert a Gedcom file to HTML to create a family tree website.

-This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>`.
+This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>` for help.

 An example genealogy website that was produced by ged2site is available at https://genealogy.nigelhorne.com.